lmeunier/django-package-project-skel/README.md

     (env) myproject/ $ mkdir src
     (env) myproject/ $ cd src/
-    (env) myproject/src/ $ django-admin.py startproject --template=https://github.com/lmeunier/django-package-project-skel/archive/master.zip myproject
+    (env) myproject/src/ $ django-admin.py startproject --template=<URL> <myproject>

+- Replace `<URL>` with the URL for the Django version you want to use.
+To know which URL to use, go to [Django versions](#django_versions).
+- Replace `<myproject>` with the name of your project.

 Install your newly created Django project in your virtualenv:

     (env) myproject/src/ $ cd myproject/
     (env) myproject/src/myproject/ $ python setup.py develop

+Test your installation:

+    (env) myproject/src/myproject/ $ myproject_manage runserver

+Go to http://127.0.0.1:8000.
+If you can see the welcome message `It worked!`, then your installation is ok.

 The skeleton project is now installed in the virtualenv.
-You can use the `myproject_admin` command instead of the classic `manage.py`.
+You can use the `myproject_manage` command instead of the classic `manage.py`.
 The `myproject` folder is a regular Django project.
 You can use it like any other Django project.

 Create a package
 ----------------